san-bil/pyena/README.md

 	* takes a session_object and the name of the desired result variable from the worker function.
 So if the final map returned by the worker_task is `worker_task_results_map=kv_create(prediction_error,optimization_steps)`, then one can retrieve the prediction error from *all* tasks using `collect_condor_session_results2(session_object,'prediction_error')`.
 * 	`collect_condor_worker_result()`
 	* takes a (sub)list of jobs from a session object, obtainable using `get_matador_session_job_list()`, and returns the entire results-structure from each job.

+####Future features
+###### Cross-domain node pools
+We are currently working on extending support to more advanced use-cases like cross-domain pools of compute nodes.
+This would entail the ability to tie together a pool of compute nodes such as:
+* your spare laptop sitting at home
+* your departmental cluster
+* some Amazon EC2 instances
+* your parents Pentium 3 in the attic

+and submit jobs to all of them (provided they have Matlab installed with valid licenses, of course).

+###### Octave/Julia support
+We're not sure how easy this would be to do, as we only have tangential experience with Octave, and next-to-none with Julia.
+The main difficulty would be porting sbmat_core, especially the reflection/ utility functions.
+We'll see.